-But that elevation and a small group of permanent residents means the options for everyday conveniences — from dry cleaners to shopping — are limited.
+But that elevation and few permanent residents means the options for everyday conveniences — from dry cleaners to shopping — are limited.
 And that limitation also applies to the restaurants.
-For example, you won't find as much of the farm-to-table fresh food you find in other parts of California.
+For example, you won’t find as much of the farm-to-table fresh food you find in other parts of California.
 Also, the town is dominated by places that cater to families and travelers on a budget.

 The good news is there are only a couple of chains so nearly every restaurant is a locally-owned, small business.
 And in that mix there are restaurants serving healthy bites, others shaking up quality cocktails, and others still doing their version of California mountain fine dining.